The Most Difficult Language in the World? An Exclusive Interview with Linguist Jo-Wang Lin

 A comparison of the order of English and Chinese syntactic structures: The corresponding characters and words with the same meaning are highlighted in the same color.

-Image | Research for You
+Image by Research for You

 In these two sentences, all the words (phrases) except the subject are in the exact reverse order.
 After looking at several examples, we can probably discern a pattern.
 It turns out that although Chinese and English differ greatly, in terms of syntactic structure, they are like two people in a mirror, symmetric to each other.